 Absolutely.
 We know that when students come without knowing anyone else, they have a better experience than when they come with a friend.
 We will occasionally allow friends or relatives to come on a program together, but only after a careful screening process and a specific conversation with the two applicants regarding our expectations of inclusive behavior.
 Our students come from all over the country (both coasts and everywhere in-between) as well as from all over the world.
 Our programs are carefully designed to foster group development and positive group dynamics and we work hard to ensure every student feels welcomed and included.
 We know that inclusion works, and exclusion and mutually exclusive relationships do not work.
 We expect everyone who joins us to be a positive contributing member of the group.

 Yes -- your student can come with a friend, but please know, they will have a better experience if they come alone.
-Please note that no more than one pair of friends are allowed to travel together on each trip.
-This is on a first come first serve basis.
 If your student does decide to come with a friend, we will require they put as much energy into everyone else on the trip as they will their friend.
 We know that inclusion works and exclusion does not work, nor do mutually exclusive relationships.
 We expect everyone who joins us to be a positive contributing member of the group.